-She is also the director of the department's Strategic Communications Office working on various initiatives to enhance or create vehicles to better communicate internally among departmental faculty and staff and to present the department and its activities to external and other strategic partners within and outside of Colorado.
+She is also a member of the Department of Family Medicine's Communications Committee working on various initiatives to enhance or create vehicles to better communicate internally among departmental faculty and staff and to present the department and its activities to external and other strategic partners within and outside of Colorado.

 North American Primary Care Research Group

 - Phillips RL, Bronnikov S, Petterson S, Cifuentes M, Teevan B, Dodoo MS, Pace WD, West DR. Case Study of a Primary Care-Based Accountable Care System Approach to Medical Home Transformation.
 Journal of Ambulatory Care Management, 2011;34(1):67-77.

 - Krist AH, Cifuentes M, Dodoo MS, Green LA.
 Measuring Primary Care Expenses.
 Journal of the American Board of Family Medicine, 23 (3): 376-383 (2010).